dkoosis/cowgnition/PROJECT_ORGANIZATION.md

    - Support arguments for customization
    - Return operation results

-## Data Flow
+## Data Flow 🔄

-The typical flow for user interactions is:
+Here's how information flows when you ask Claude about your tasks:

-1. User makes a request to Claude with Claude Desktop
+1. You ask Claude something like "What's due today?" in Claude Desktop
-2. Claude identifies need for RTM data or actions
+2. Claude thinks "I need to check their RTM account"
-3. Claude calls CowGnition through MCP
+3. Claude calls CowGnition behind the scenes using MCP
-4. CowGnition verifies authentication
+4. CowGnition quickly checks if you're logged in
-5. If not authenticated, CowGnition returns auth instructions
+5. If you're not yet connected, CowGnition sends back auth instructions
-6. If authenticated, CowGnition processes the request
+6. If you're all set, CowGnition fetches what you need from RTM
-7. CowGnition communicates with RTM API
-8. Results flow back to Claude and then to the user
+7. CowGnition translates RTM's response into something Claude understands
+8. Claude presents your task information in a conversational way

+All this happens in seconds – the technical complexity stays hidden while you have a natural conversation with Claude.

 ## Authentication Flow